 This type of mask tapes will work for some time, yet will need regular replacing.
 Vinyl pinstriped tapes will hardly ever need replacing.

-7. The selection of your die breadth should be the same as for the ideal bending, when the die breadth is selected from 1:1 ratio of the inner bending radii and material thicknesses.
+However, tapes cannot be used on 2 sides of punches.
+Most commonly it is not applicable.
+The whole punching face should not be covered with tapes, as it will cause the tooling center to get changed instead of the punching angles. - The selection of your die breadth should be the same as for the ideal bending, when the die breadth is selected from 1:1 ratio of the inner bending radii and material thicknesses.
 Note the formula of the “ ideal” diet breadth: (2 × Material thickness) × 3.429435.
 In the case of 1:1 punching radii apply the same formula.

-8. Set the press brake properly.
+If the radius is 120 % more compared to the thickness of materials, bottom bending is unsuitable.
+However, while making bending of large radii in urethane, the effect will be the same as when bottoming. - Set the press brake properly.
 Be certain about the cleanness of every component before you install the tools.
 Most importantly, insert the punch right in the core of the die, no matter how long and what it will take you to do it.
 Note the bending lines when eliminating the tool gaps.
 When starting the loading tonnage should be the least, the punch should make slight touches, get the press brake started.
 Make sure that the tooling is fixed properly.
 The tooling should be aligned on both sides to provide suitable performance.

 Back out or remove each supportive set screw to avoid centering the tool through warped or crooked bolsters.
-Any tool of new standards has nothing to do with centering, as they are fixed in their position.
+Any tool of new standards has nothing to do with centering, as they are fixed in their position. - While bottom bending, make the necessary bending calculation based on the punching noses and take the bending angles into consideration, including bending allowances and deductions.
+Note that the radii expand a little after pressure release.

 The angle value, required prior to the release from the load, should be divided by the finished bending value.
 For instance, 92/90.
-The result is 1.0222, which must be multiplied by the radii of punching noses to gain the radii for bending deductions.
+The result is 1.0222, which must be multiplied by the radii of punching noses to gain the radii for bending deductions. - Upgraded tools of press brakes are suitable for bottom bending if combined correctly.

 While bottom bending properly, the pressure can be 5 times as much as that of the air formation.
 The latest press brake tools are around seventy Rockwell.
 Overloading will bring about an explosion.